-This January has been very different around here.
-Usually it’s the most dull month of the year since everyone has just come off the holidays and is working on new resolutions, etc. However, this time around, there have been plenty of nights out and girlfriend gatherings galore!
-I wonder if this means that February is going to be boring(?)…
+This January has been very busy around here.
+Usually it’s the most sedate month of the year since everyone has just come off the holidays, is working on new resolutions, etc. However, this time around, there have been plenty of nights out and girlfriend gatherings galore!
+I wonder if this means that February is going to be uneventful(?)…

 If you’re looking for an excuse to gather, look no further than this casual dinner party with an easy and delicious menu.
-I put this cream and gold tablescape together super quickly, and using things readily available – like my potted succulent centerpiece that had exploded in size over the summer!
+I put this cream and gold tablescape together in a dash, and used things readily available – like my potted succulent centerpiece that had exploded in size over the summer!
 I think it can be a fun challenge to see what you can pull together at a moments notice, to create a lovely tablescape – remember my winter dinner party table after the big snow?

 Get inspired and follow my menu and recipes below.

 - Simple tricks I used to set this table: a large canvas drop cloth from Lowe’s makes the best tablecloth!
 The macrame runner is from World Market and I’ve been eyeballing it for months!
 I love how it adds texture to the monochromatic table.

 - A layering of classic white dinner plates and vintage glass salad plates with matching water goblets add “just enough” color to the table.
 Place cards aren’t always needed but do add a special touch to a casual table…especially when they’re tucked into a cork holder.
 Buy the corks new from the craft store or re-purpose used ones.
 Just use a sharp paring knife to cut a slit on one side to hold the name card.